 FOMO un-abbreviated is known as fear of missing out.
-According to Psychology Today, FOMO frequently provokes feelings of anxiety and restlessness, often generated by competitive thoughts that others are experiencing more pleasure, success, or fulfillment in their lives than they are.
+According to Psychology Today, FOMO frequently provokes feelings of anxiety and restlessness, often generated by competitive thoughts that others are experiencing more pleasure, success, or fulfillment in their lives than you are.

-When we use Snapchat we are constantly bombarded by what others, mainly our friends, are doing, whether that is eating an amazing dinner, going to a concert, or enjoying a new life experience.
+When you use Snapchat you are constantly bombarded by what others, mainly your friends, are doing, whether that is eating an amazing dinner, going to a concert, or enjoying a new life experience.
 This sometimes causes you to compare your life to the lives of others to guage how amazing or exciting it is.
-But comparing our life to others is not the way to go especially since we actually have different tastes and expectations from life.
+But comparing your life to others is not the way to go especially since you actually have different tastes and expectations from life.
 But these differences sometimes are forgotten about when comparing what others are doing to yours.

 Snapchat allows for people to focus on the positives of their lives, but for all we know these same individuals may have an illness, depression, or money problems that are actually stressing them out but they put on a different lens for us to see through to make themselves feel more important.
 So our fear that we are missing out is often misplaced.

 2) Takes the excitement out of conversations

 The fact our friends can showcase their lives 24/7 makes it so that now we are aware of what they do and sometimes what they are feeling or saying.
 This takes the excitement or sometimes suspense out of talking to them.
 In the past you would have to call your friend or meet them in person to know what they are doing or what they had done during the weekend.
 But because people want others to know they are doing something with their lives you will find out on snapchat while it’s occurring.
 So now when we meet our friends we sort of know what they had done and that takes the particular event off the list off conversation topics.

 3) Paints a false image of the lives of our friends and maybe ourselves